 There are many common conditions that dogs suffer from that can be treated with the use of hydrotherapy, including:

 - Hip or elbow dysplasia

 The aftermath of significantly damaging incidents like a spinal stroke or fibrocartilaginous embolism can also get treated.
 Dogs are found to age with better coordination and more energy when involved in this treatment!

 How Can Hydrotherapy Help My Canine Heal?

 Hydrotherapy is such an impactful method of rehabilitation and strength training because it allows dogs to exercise without putting weight on their joints.
-Instead of allowing the harsh effects of gravity and hard surfaces take a toll on the muscles and joints of the animal, hydrotherapy builds endurance of the same motions without impact.
+Instead of letting the harsh effects of gravity and hard surfaces take a toll on the muscles and joints of the animal.
+Hydrotherapy builds endurance of the same motions without impact.
 Furthermore, the process is entirely natural and has excellent anti-inflammatory benefits.

-In addition to healing, hydrotherapy can be used for preventative measures, allowing especially high-energy or competitive dogs to exercise properly without causing significant damage to their physique.
+In addition to healing, hydrotherapy is for preventative measures.
+Allowing especially high-energy or competitive dogs to exercise appropriately without causing significant damage to their physique.
 Athletic conditioning, play, or recreation are all additional reasons to bring your dog to our clinic for hydrotherapy in St. Petersburg.